 - Optional add-ins: 1 cup baby spinach, 1 bell pepper diced, 2 tbsp pine nuts toasted

 - Cook pasta: Bring a large pot of salted water to boil.
 Add bowtie pasta and cook until just shy of al dente (about 9 minutes).
-Drain,reserving ½ cup of pasta water.
+Drain and reserve 1/2 cup pasta water.

 - Brown beef: Heat olive oil in a large skillet over medium-high heat.
-Add onion and garlic,sauté until fragrant and translucent.
-Add ground beef and brown thoroughly, breaking it apart with a spoon.
+Add onion and garlic and sauté until fragrant and translucent.
+Add ground beef and brown thoroughly, breaking it apart.
 Season with salt and pepper.

-- Add broth and simmer: Pour beef broth into the skillet, scraping browned bits off the bottom.
-Let simmer 3-4 minutes to meld flavors and reduce slightly.
+- Add broth and simmer: Pour beef broth into the skillet.
+Scrape browned bits off the bottom.
+Simmer 3-4 minutes to reduce slightly.

 - Add cooked pasta: Fold in bowtie pasta gently until evenly coated.
-If using optional vegetables, fold them in now and sauté for another 2 minutes.
+If using vegetables, fold them in now and sauté 2 minutes.

 Tips for Success

-- For a deeper beef flavor, sear ground chuck in batches to avoid steaming.
+- For deeper beef flavor, sear ground chuck in batches if your skillet is small.

-- If the cheese sauce feels grainy or separating, stir in a splash of warm milk or broth to smooth it out.
+- If the sauce looks grainy, stir in a splash of warm milk or warm broth and lower the heat.

 Serving Suggestions

-- plate with a sprinkle of chopped fresh parsley or chives for a pop of color.
+- Top with chopped parsley or chives for color.

-- Pair with a crisp green salad or roasted veggies to lighten the meal.
+- Pair with a crisp green salad or roasted vegetables.

-- Serve with crusty bread or garlic knots to soak up the luscious cheese sauce.
+- Serve with crusty bread or garlic knots for sauce-scooping.

-- For added indulgence, a dollop of sour cream or a few slices of avocado turns this skillet dinner into a comforting feast.
+- Add a dollop of sour cream or a few avocado slices for extra creaminess.

 | Nutrient | Amount per Serving |